denisewong1/AFL-Statistics/notebooks.md

 001_compile_data_ftsy : scrape weekly data from footywire
 002_collate_footywire_multiseason : collate and clean all fantasy data across seasons - to be used for all future research
 003_collate_fitzroy_multiseason : scrape weekly data from afltables - to be used for all future research
+004_collate_postgres : replaces 001 & 002 above by putting data into a postgres database

 ### 01* Feature Creation from Models